New York Red Bulls vs. Vancouver Whitecaps | Champions League QFs, 1st Leg

 - Int’l Duty: None

-- Injury Report: Christian Bolaños (knee), David Edgar (right knee PCL, MCL and meniscus), Nicolas Mezquida (hip), Yordy Reyna (foot injury suffered Feb.
-15)
+- Injury Report: Christian Bolaños (knee), David Edgar (right knee PCL, MCL and meniscus), Nicolas Mezquida (hip), Yordy Reyna (left foot metatarsal fracture on Feb.
+15 and surgery Feb.
+21)

 Projected starting XI (4-2-3-1): David Ousted — Jake Nerwinski, Kendall Waston, Tim Parker, Jordan Harvey — Matias Laba, Andrew Jacobson — Alphonso Davies, Kekuta Manneh, Giles Barnes — Erik Hurtado

-Notes: Manager Carl Robinson, a former member of the Red Bulls (2010 and 2011), faces three big decisions: (1) whether rookie Jake Nerwinski gets the nod over veteran Sheanon Williams at right back; (2) whether it’s Russell Teibert or the more physically imposing Andrew Jacobson in central midfield alongside Matias Laba; and (3) who starts at central forward — Kekuta Manneh, Erik Hurtado or even Giles Barnes.
+Notes: Manager Carl Robinson, a former member of the Red Bulls (2010-11), faces three big decisions: (1) whether rookie Jake Nerwinski gets the nod over veteran Sheanon Williams at right back; (2) whether it’s Russell Teibert or the more physically imposing Andrew Jacobson in central midfield alongside Matias Laba; and (3) who starts at central forward — Kekuta Manneh, Erik Hurtado or even Giles Barnes.